 My real name is Wolfgang Schulze-Zachau, and Fuzzy Rainbow is my alter ego, invented many years ago by my stepson Michael.
 He claims that my German identity is just a cover, and that in reality I sprang into life 4000 years ago on the planet Zorg, complete with grey hair, beer belly, glasses and beard, and I have come to Earth to explore human emotions.

-In the real world I am an IT Professional.
+In the real world I was an IT Professional until March 2023.
 Born in 1960 in the south of Germany, I have lived in many different parts of the world, before I finally settled with my second wife Helen and her son in the West Midlands (UK).

 Ever since I was a boy I have built models from wood.
 First it was aeroplanes, mostly gliders, and with widely varying success.
 Then, for many years, this came to a halt.
 There were kids, and too many moves, and not enough time or money to pursue this hobby.
 Around 15 years ago, I started building again, this time boats, mostly scratch-built.
 They are now dotted all around the house, and the very first one is with a good friend in Johannesburg, as it was too delicate to travel.